Monster in the Closet (Brooklyn Nine-Nine): Plot

 Boyle (Joe Lo Truglio) finds Adrian (Jason Mantzoukas) in his son's closet and brings him to the precinct.
-Adrian then explains that he was in an Uzbek prison but managed to escape.
-After meeting with Rosa (Stephanie Beatriz), the decision is made to resume the wedding.
+Adrian then explains that he was in an Uzbek prison after fleeing New York but managed to escape.
+After meeting with Rosa (Stephanie Beatriz), the decision is made to resume the wedding that day.

 While Amy (Melissa Fumero) stays to work on the wedding, Jake and Gina (Chelsea Peretti) accompany Adrian to retrieve his grandmother's earrings from a pawn shop.
 However, they discover the shop has been burned down, which Adrian sees as a sign from the universe that they shouldn't marry.
-Jake manages to find someone who took the earrings and go to her house.
-When the owner does not give it, they steal it by climbing through a window into their house.
+The trio manage to find the shop owner and go to her house.
+The owner denies having the earrings but Pimento figures out she burned the pawn shop and kept the merchandise, they steal the earrings back by climbing through a window into their house.
 On the way back to the wedding, their car breaks down, which Adrian sees as another omen.
-However, they manage to get to the wedding by taking a plane.
+However, they manage to get to the wedding by taking a plane with Pimento flying.

 At the bar where the wedding will take place, Amy finds that Rosa is drunk.
 Despite the help of Boyle and Terry (Terry Crews), everyone, including Holt (Andre Braugher), gets drunk, with Holt upset that his balloon arch won't get used on the wedding.
 With the help of Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller), Amy sprays them with fire extinguishers to help them sober up.
 As the wedding is about to start, Jake and Amy note that neither Rosa nor Adrian want to wed.
 After talking with them, Rosa and Adrian decide to cancel the wedding preferring instead to go on a date first.